rtbo/squiz-box/ReadMe.md

 Squiz-Box provides both compile time known structures and dynamic types over all algorithms.
 ## Compression / decompression

+Compression / decompression is provided by well-known libraries.

 The range based design makes _squizing_ suitable for streaming and for transforming data from any kind of source to any kind of destination.